Why We May Not Respond To Your RFP

 The gift of every creative firm is its "vision" - the ability to see around corners and create something innovative and fresh that solves real business problems.
 And, like true artists, no two digital agencies will ever see your project the same way or deliver that same product.
 RFPs stifle your prospective partner's vision, handcuff your project's potential impact, and highly encourage unparalleled mediocrity.
 They are simply a race against the clock to check all your boxes in an attempt to create an easier apples-to-apples comparison of pieces that have nothing to do with what your project could be.

 Yes, we have a slide deck template (somewhere), but we don't use it that often.
 As a wise man from Canada once said, "You can be present or you can present."
 We choose the former.
-We choose authentic conversations over meaningless presentations of the same materials that currently exist on this website.
-Do you really just want us to re-read it to you?
+We choose authentic conversations over presentations of the same materials that currently exist on this website.
+You really don't want us to re-read it to you, do you?
 If we're going to help you, we're going to be real, be honest, and need the ability to lead.
 We guarantee there will be no sales pitch or pressure to buy.
 The faster we both get to "Yes" or "No" the better.

 Your hands might be tied.
 Ours are not.